NYUAD-IM/artintel/WeeklySchedule.md

     - "The inspiration for the album comes from a lot of different places.
 It comes from all the music we listen to and also the life we are living."

 - Review GPT responses
-- Present project ideas for Sound and Text

 - Sound / Text Tools
   - [ml5.js Sound Classifier](https://learn.ml5js.org/#/reference/sound-classifier)